 Typically, our CEO is present at Compensation Committee meetings where executive compensation and corporate and individual performance are discussed and evaluated (except when our CEO's own compensation and performance are determined or reviewed).
-From time to time, our CFO, General Counsel, and Chief Administrative Officer, who oversees our Human Resources function, may also attend Compensation Committee meetings at which executive compensation matters are discussed and participate in those discussions (except when their own compensation and performance are determined or reviewed).
+From time to time, our CFO, Chief Legal Officer, and Chief Human Resources Officer may also attend Compensation Committee meetings at which executive compensation matters are discussed and participate in those discussions (except when their own compensation and performance are determined or reviewed).